Design For Good

 Multidisciplinary tool

-We understood that the technology incorporated into our solution needed to multitask: providing effective lesson plans using student data, adapting to different environments and resource conditions, and, most importantly, being easy and cost-effective to use.
+We understood that the technology incorporated into our solution had to multitask: providing effective lesson plans using student data, adapting to different environments and resource conditions, and, most importantly, being easy and cost-effective to use.

 AI Integration